ROCprofiler-SDK callback tracing services#

 • phase=ROCPROFILER_CALLBACK_PHASE_LOAD

-2. Callback: kernel symbol load
+2. Callback: load kernel symbol

 • kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT